Battle of Savo Island: U.S. Navy board of inquiry

 A formal United States Navy board of inquiry, known as the Hepburn Investigation, prepared a report of the battle.
-The board interviewed most of the major Allied officers involved over several months, beginning in December.
-The report recommended official censure for only one officer, Captain Howard D. Bode of the Chicago, for failing to broadcast a warning to the fleet of encroaching enemy ships.
+The board interviewed most of the major Allied officers involved over several months, beginning in December 1942.
+The report recommended official censure for Captain Howard D. Bode of the Chicago for failing to broadcast a warning to the fleet of encroaching enemy ships.
 The report stopped short of recommending formal action against other Allied officers, including Admirals Fletcher, Turner, McCain, and Crutchley, and Captain Riefkohl.
 The careers of Turner, Crutchley, and McCain do not appear to have been affected by the defeat or the mistakes they made in contributing to it.
 Riefkohl never commanded ships again.
-Captain Bode, upon learning that the report was going to be especially critical of his actions, shot himself in his quarters at Balboa, Panama Canal Zone, on April 19, 1943, and died the next day.
+Bode, upon learning that the report was going to be especially critical of his actions, shot himself in his quarters at Balboa, Panama Canal Zone, on 19 April 1943 and died the next day.
 Crutchley was later gazetted with the Legion of Merit (Chief Commander).

 Admiral Turner assessed why his forces were so soundly defeated in the battle:

 Historian Frank adds that "This lethargy of mind would not be completely shaken off without some more hard blows to (U.S.) Navy pride around Guadalcanal, but after Savo, the United States picked itself up off the deck and prepared for the most savage combat in its history."

-The report of the inquiry caused the US Navy to make many operational, and structural, changes.
-All the earlier models of US Navy cruisers were retrofitted with emergency diesel-electric generators.
+The report of the inquiry caused the U.S. Navy to make many operational and structural changes.
+All the earlier models of U.S. Navy cruisers were retrofitted with emergency diesel-electric generators.
 The fire mains of the ships were changed to a vertical loop design that could be broken many times and still function.

-During the battle at Savo, many ship fires were attributed to aviation facilities filled with gas, oil, and planes.
+During the battle, many ship fires were attributed to aviation facilities filled with gas, oil, and planes.
 Motorboats were filled with gasoline and also caught fire.
 In some cases, these facilities were dead amidships, presenting a perfect target for enemy ships at night.
 Ready-service lockers (lockers containing ammunition that is armed and ready for use) added to the destruction, and it was noted that the lockers were never close to being depleted, i.e., they contained much more dangerous ammunition than they needed to.
 A focus was put on removing or minimizing flammable amidship materials.

-Admiral Ernest King, the commander in chief of the United States Fleet, ordered sweeping changes to be made before ships entered surface combat in the future.
+Admiral Ernest J. King, the commander in chief of the United States Fleet, ordered sweeping changes to be made before ships entered surface combat in the future.